 Regardless of your fitness level, if you are pushing hard and feeling delayed onset muscle soreness for days after a workout, you are taxing your system and starting to create weaknesses in your immune response.
 This does not mean that you should stop training if you are advanced, and it also does not mean to start training hard if you do not get exercise.

 The idea is to find an activity that you consider a moderate level of movement and do it -- then actively pursue recovery by getting rest from that activity.
 For instance, it may be as simple as adding a walk for 10 minutes after every meal, or it could be running for 30 minutes instead of an hour like you normally do.

 The definition of moderate exercise depends on you.
 The goal is not to overdo any activity to the point that it compromises your immune response.
 Whether you call it overtraining, lack of recovery or overstress -- all will weaken the immune system as referenced in the study on exercise and the immune response.

 The best option is whole foods such as fruits, vegetables and lean protein sources as often as you can.
 These food groups are loaded with antioxidants, amino acids, vitamins and minerals that help support the immune system.

 Can you add supplements to your food intake?
 Sure.
 Will it boost the immune system?
 Let's just say our goal is to support the immune system and make it work optimally by eating a well-balanced diet.

 Make sure you are getting plenty of sleep.
-Our bodies need sleep to recover as sleep is our No. 1 recovery tool from the everyday stresses of life.
+Our bodies need sleep to recover; it is our No. 1 recovery tool from everyday stresses.
 It also supports the immune system.